Menu

 Assessment

-Children in Reception and Y1 are assessed every 6 weeks in the Little Wandle scheme to check progress in phonics.
-Children not progressing are picked up and given intervention.
-Children not keeping up on a daily basis are given same day catch -up.
+Children in Reception and Y1 are formally assessed every 6 weeks in the Little Wandle scheme to check progress in phonics.
+Children not progressing are identified on a daily basis and given daily keep up or Rapid phonics.

 Reception assess at the end of each half term where the children are now, against Development Matters.
 At the end of the summer, children are assessed against the Early Learning Goals – word reading, comprehension and writing.